crash-horror/bullseye-calculator/README.md

 bullseye-calculator
 ===================

-Calculate your BullsEye and get you intercept info.
+Calculate your BullsEye and get your intercept info.